Key stage 3

 Key stage 4

-Personal development is a compulsory subject at key stage 4 and is taught for one lesson each week in years 9, 10 and 11.
+Futures (personal development) is a compulsory subject at key stage 4 and is taught for one lesson each week in years 9, 10 and 11.
 An important aim of the course is to support students in feeling confident about making post 16 choices.
 CV building, job applications and interview techniques all form part of the careers guidance work.
 Careers resources are used to identify and explore a range of potential career routes so that students are in a strong position for moving on and making the right decisions at the end of year 11.

-Contact: Mrs R Holder
+Contact: Ms R Holder

 Email: rholder@holgate-ac.org.uk